mukulmhaskey/3C391-REANA-Storage4PUNCH/README.md

   <h3 align="center">Result image: Supernova remnant 3C391</h3>

 <div align="left">
-The above approach was adopted to generate radio fits files and source catalogs for 12 targets (compact radio galaxies) observed with the VLA at frequencies ranging from 1 to 8GHz (121 files).
+The above approach was adopted to generate radio fits files and source catalogs for 12 targets (compact radio galaxies) observed with the VLA at frequencies ranging from 1 to 8GHz (121 images).
 The results will be combined with observations using the GMRT to produce SEDs for these 12 compact radio galaxies with seamless coverage from 0.1 to 8 GHz.
 Results will be published in (Mhaskey et al, in preparation)